Blood from the Mummy's Tomb

-Blood from the Mummy's Tomb is a 1971 British horror film starring Andrew Keir, Valerie Leon, and James Villiers.
-It was director Seth Holt's final film, and was loosely adapted from Bram Stoker's 1903 novel The Jewel of Seven Stars.
+Blood from the Mummy's Tomb is a 1971 British horror film starring Andrew Keir, Valerie Leon and James Villiers.
+It was director Seth Holt's final film, and was loosely adapted by Christopher Wicking from Bram Stoker's 1903 novel The Jewel of Seven Stars.
 The film was released as the support feature to Dr. Jekyll and Sister Hyde.

 Besides providing a rare leading role for Valerie Leon, the film is notable for its troubled production.
+It has also been called one of Hammer's best films of the 1970s.

 Plot

-An expedition led by Professor Fuchs (Keir) locates the unmarked tomb of Tera (Leon) an evil Egyptian queen.
-A cabal of priests drugged her into a state of suspended animation and buried all of her evil relics with her.
+An expedition led by Professor Fuchs locates the unmarked tomb of Tera, an evil Egyptian queen.
+A cabal of priests drugged her into a state of suspended animation and buried all of her relics with her.
 Fuchs is obsessed with Tera and takes her mummy and sarcophagus back to England, where he secretly recreates her tomb under his house.
-Four days "before her birthday", his daughter Margaret (also Leon) - who bears an uncanny resemblance to Tera and was born at the instant they recited her name - has recurring nightmares.
+Four days "before her birthday", his daughter Margaret – who bears an uncanny resemblance to Tera and was born at the instant they recited her name – has recurring nightmares.
 Fuchs gives her the old queen's ring and tells her to "wear it always".
-Of course, this only makes matters worse.
-Queen Tera's evil power begins to tempt Margaret, as she learns how she's feared by her father's former colleagues.
+This only makes matters worse.
+Queen Tera's evil power begins to tempt Margaret, as she learns how she is feared by her father's former colleagues.

 Margaret notices a man lurking in the vacant building across the street.
-He is Corbeck (Villiers), an expedition member who's now her father's rival.
-Corbeck wants to restore Tera to life and he persuades Margaret to help him gather the missing relics.
-The problem is, each time one is given up the person who'd held it dies.
+He is Corbeck, an expedition member who is now her father's rival.
+Corbeck wants to restore Tera to life, and he persuades Margaret to help him gather the missing relics.
+However, each time one is given up the person who had held it dies.
 When they have all the relics, Corbeck, Margaret and Fuchs begin the ancient ritual to reawaken Tera.
 At the last moment Fuchs learns that the queen's revival will mean Margaret's death.
 Together Fuchs and Margaret overpower and kill Corbeck, as the house quakes above them.
 Queen Tera awakens and kills Fuchs, but not before Margaret stabs her.
-Margaret and Tera are grappling over an ancient dagger when the house finally collapses on them.
+As Margaret and Tera grapple for an ancient dagger, the house finally collapses on them.

 Later in the hospital, a woman's face is wrapped in bandages.
-She's the sole survivor, and that all the others in the Professor's basement were "crushed beyond recognition".
-The bandaged woman slowly opens her eyes and struggles to speak, leaving the film scene ambiguous as to whether she is Margaret Fuchs or Queen Tera.
+She is the sole survivor; all the others in the Professor's basement were "crushed beyond recognition".
+The bandaged woman slowly opens her eyes and struggles to speak, leaving it ambiguous whether she is Margaret Fuchs or Queen Tera.